Tencent/tencent-ml-images/README.md

 The image URLs of ML-Images are collected from [ImageNet](http://www.image-net.org/) and [Open Images](https://github.com/openimages/dataset).
 Specifically,
-* Part 1: From the whole database of ImageNet, we adopt 11,117,070 image URLs and 10,032 categories.
+* Part 1: From the whole database of ImageNet, we adopt 10,706,941 training and 50,000 validation image URLs, covering 10,032 categories.
-* Part 2: From Open Images, we adopt 6,902,811 training and 159,424 validation image URLs, covering 1,134 unique categories (note that some other categories are merged with their synonymous categories from ImageNet).
+* Part 2: From Open Images, we adopt 6,902,811 training and 38,739 validation image URLs, covering 1,134 unique categories (note that some other categories are merged with their synonymous categories from ImageNet).

-Finally, the number of training URLs in ML-Images is 17,659,752, and the number of categories is 11,166.
+Finally, ML-Images includes 17,609,752 training and 88,739 validation image URLs, covering 11,166 categories.

 <!---
 The image URLs of ML-Images are collected from [ImageNet](http://www.image-net.org/) and [Open Images](https://github.com/openimages/dataset).